 In the preseason City Series the Phillies played Connie Mack’s Athletics to a draw, each team winning two games before running out of time before Opening Day.
 Peck saw action in three of the four games, batting 1-for-5 with a double and a walk.
 With only a few days left between the close of the City Series and the start of the regular season, the Phillies played one last warm-up game against the Orioles in Baltimore.
 Warm-up turned out to be a misnomer for this contest, which was played in frigid conditions at Oriole Park.
 Peck’s catching suffered from the inhospitable conditions, allowing two passed balls on the day.
 The cold snap did not let up, and the Giants-Phillies opener scheduled for April 16 had to be postponed for two days due to the uncooperative weather.

 The cold start to the season turned out to be an omen for the 1929 Phillies.
 The team broke out of the cellar, but still could not reach the first division, finishing in fifth place, 27½ games behind the Cubs.
-Throughout the season, Peck was charged with primary catching duties, appearing in 103 games, with Spud Davis and George Susce providing backup.
+Throughout the season, Peck was charged with primary catching duties, appearing in 103 games as a catcher (with two additional pinch-hitting appearances), with Spud Davis and George Susce providing backup.

 Grover Cleveland Alexander earned his 373rd and last major-league win against the Phillies on August 10.
-Peck had a front-row seat to the post-game celebration, warming up on-deck as Tommy Thevenow made the last out.
 Alexander pitched four innings of relief to earn the win, which at the conclusion of the game was celebrated as the NL record, thought to have topped Christy Mathewson’s record by one.
 Later research showed that Alexander and Mathewson were actually tied at 373 wins apiece.

 Peck’s last major-league game was another record-setting affair.
 In the first game of the Giants-Phillies doubleheader on October 5, Mel Ott and Chuck Klein entered the game tied with 42 home runs each.
 Klein homered off of Carl Hubbell to take the lead, after which the Phillies pitchers walked Ott six times to secure the title for Klein.
-With his 43rd home run, Klein broke Rogers Hornsby’s single-season NL homer record. .
-Meanwhile, in the fifth inning of game one, Lefty O’Doul collected his 251st hit of the season, erasing another of Hornsby’s records.
+With his 43rd home run, Klein broke Rogers Hornsby’s single-season NL homer record.
+As the very next batter, Lefty O’Doul collected his 251st hit of the season, erasing another of Hornsby’s records.
 O’Doul collected three more hits on the day, finishing the season with 254.
-Peck ended his career going 1–3 for the day, raising his lifetime average to .246.
+Peck ended his career going 1–3 for the day, settling his lifetime average at .246.

 At the conclusion of the season, the New York Times named him the top-fielding catcher in the NL.
-Peck was also a leader in a much less desirable category, being one of only six players in the majors in 1929 to fail to score seventy-five percent of the times he reached base (while collecting at least 50 hits that year).
+Peck was also a leader in a much less desirable category, being one of only six players in the majors in 1929 score less than 20 percent of the times he reached base (while collecting at least 50 hits that year).
 Only Shanty Hogan, Dutch Hoffman and Johnny Gooch had worse scoring percentages.